Museums privacy notice

 What personal information do we hold?

-The Service may use some or all of the personal information below:
+The service may use some or all of the personal information provided:

-- Information about you, this could include your name, telephone number(s), postal address and email address.
+- your name, telephone number(s), postal address and email address

-We get most of this information from you, but we may also get some of this data from:
+We get most of this information from you, but we may also get some of this data from friends, trusts and societies.

 How do we use your personal information?

-- To plan and improve the promotion of the services we offer
+- plan and improve the promotion of the services we offer

-- To keep you safe whilst you are participating in activities with us
+- keep you safe whilst you are participating in activities with us

 Who else might we share your personal information with?